Sport in Slovenia: Climbing

-Since the mid-2000s Slovenia has had some of the most successful sports climbers in the world, including Mina Markovič and Janja Garnbret who won the overall lead and overall combined titles in multiple consecutive years each.
-Garnbret also won gold at the first sport climbing competition at the 2020 Summer Olympics.
-Other successful athletes are Jernej Kruder, Domen Škofic, Klemen Bečan, Luka Potočar, Gregor Vezonik, Natalija Gros, Martina Čufar, Mia Krampl, Katja Debevec, Lučka Rakovec and Vita Lukan.
+Since the mid-2000s, Slovenia has had some of the most successful sports climbers in the world, including Mina Markovič and Janja Garnbret who won the overall lead and overall combined titles in multiple consecutive years each.
+Garnbret also won gold at the first ever Olympic sport climbing competition at the 2020 Summer Olympics, and successfully defended her title at the 2024 Summer Olympics.
+Other notable athletes are Jernej Kruder, Domen Škofic, Luka Potočar, Natalija Gros, Martina Čufar, Mia Krampl, Katja Debevec, Lučka Rakovec and Vita Lukan.

 Olympics

-Slovenia has achieved impressive Olympic success relative to its size, having earned 28 medals (eight gold, nine silver and eleven bronze) at eight Summer Olympics, and 24 medals (four gold, eight silver and twelve bronze) at nine Winter Olympics.
+Slovenia has achieved impressive Olympic success relative to its size, having earned 31 medals (ten gold, ten silver and eleven bronze) at nine Summer Olympics, and 24 medals (four gold, eight silver and twelve bronze) at nine Winter Olympics.
 At the 2010 Winter Olympics in Vancouver, Slovenia's three medals, at roughly one medal for every 681,000 Slovenes, was the third best per capita medal ratio behind only Norway and Austria.

 Prior to 1991, Slovenian athletes competed for other countries.
 The first medal won by an ethnic Slovenian was Rudolf Cvetko, who won silver in fencing in 1912 representing Austria.
 After World War I, when the Habsburg monarchy collapsed and the Kingdom of Yugoslavia was formed, Slovenian athletes won all of their medals for the Kingdom of Yugoslavia.
 At the 1924 Summer Olympics, Leon Štukelj won two gold medals in gymnastics.
 At the 1928 Summer Olympics, Štukelj won a gold medal, Josip Primožič won a silver medal and Stane Derganc won a bronze medal.
 In addition, their team won bronze in the team event.
 At the 1936 Summer Olympics in Berlin, Štukelj, at the age of 38, won the silver at men's rings.
 After World War II, Slovenians would continue to win Olympic medals under the Yugoslav flag.